 All appeals, decisions, or recommendations referred to in this rule shall be sent by U.S. Mail or University campus mail.

-Prior to filing a formal grievance a faculty member is encouraged to discuss the grievance with his or her supervisor (or dean, director, unit executive officer or Affirmative Action Director).
+Prior to filing a formal grievance a faculty member is encouraged to discuss the grievance with his or her supervisor (or dean, director, unit executive officer or Director of the Office of Equal Opportunity and Access ).
 The immediate supervisor shall respond to the grievant within fifteen (15) days.

-The Affirmative Action Office must be notified of any grievance alleging discrimination, including sexual harassment.
-The Affirmative Action Director, if so requested by the grievant, will investigate any grievance alleging discrimination and attempt to help the parties resolve the issue.
+The Office of Equal Opportunity and Access must be notified of any grievance alleging discrimination, including sexual harassment.
+Director of the Office of Equal Opportunity and Access, if so requested by the grievant, will investigate any grievance alleging discrimination and attempt to help the parties resolve the issue.

-The faculty member or the Chair of the Grievance Committee, with the faculty member's concurrence, may request the Faculty Mediator to review and attempt to resolve all other grievances, including those the Affirmative Action Director determines not to be valid claims of discrimination.
+The faculty member or the Chair of the Grievance Committee, with the faculty member's concurrence, may request the Faculty Mediator to review and attempt to resolve all other grievances, including those the Director of Equal Opportunity and Access determines not to be valid claims of discrimination.

 The Mediator may meet with the grievant and take what action he or she considers appropriate in attempting to resolve the grievance, including interviewing or consulting other persons.
 The Mediator and all parties to the grievance shall keep the mediation process confidential to the extent possible under law.
 Statements made in mediation shall not be admissible in a grievance hearing.

-Nothing in this rule shall require a faculty member to use informal grievance procedures before filing a formal written grievance, provided that a faculty member must notify the Affirmative Action Office of all claims of unlawful discrimination, including sexual harassment, before filing a written complaint.
+Nothing in this rule shall require a faculty member to use informal grievance procedures before filing a formal written grievance, provided that a faculty member must notify the Office of Equal Opportunity and Access of all claims of unlawful discrimination, including sexual harassment, before filing a written complaint.

 If a grievance is not resolved to the satisfaction of the grievant at the informal stage, or if the grievant chooses to bypass the informal stage, the grievant may file a formal written grievance.
 A grievance shall be filed with the dean, director, or executive officer in charge of the administrative unit, except: